hilbix/mc/README.md

 ## Contents

-- `jar/craftbukkit-1.8.jar` build by invoking the Spigot build process
+- `jar/craftbukkit-1.8.jar` build by invoking the Spigot provided build process
 - `jar/dynmap.jar` suitable for this Craftbukkit 1.8
 - `jar/worldedit.jar` suitable for this Craftbukkit 1.8
 - `jar/turmites.jar` suitable for this Craftbukkit 1.8

-Turmites is, why I created this.
-They are not ready yet.
+FYI: Turmites is, why I created this.
+This is terribly incomplete yet.
 But following works:

 - load/save books (see `/t load` and `/t save`)
 - set fly and walkspeed (see `/t set`)
-- get the position of any player
+- get the position of any player (see `/t get`)

 Note that the `turmites` plugin will change in future.
-And if `turmites` is ripe enough to replace worldedit, I will drop `worldedit` support.
+And if `turmites` is ripe enough to replace `worldedit`, I will drop `worldedit` support (sorry, but `worldedit` is like cheating).

 ## Missing links

-These are not yet properly documented here:
+Following is not yet properly documented here:

 - Bukkit is probably not properly configured:
   - `~/bukkit/server.properties`